 Seedlings that wilt and die are usually afflicted by damping off -- a disease caused by a fungus.
 Unfortunately, young seedlings are especially susceptible to fungus.
 Worse yet, fungi spreads quickly, wiping out entire trays of seedlings.

-The best way to prevent damping off is to use sterile potting mix.
+Use sterile potting mix.
 You'll find mixes specially made for seed starting that are soilless.
 These soilless mixes are sterile -- and your best bet for avoiding any fungus problems.

 Never re-use potting mixes.
 It's just not worth it.
 And don't even think about digging up dirt from your garden to start seeds indoors.
 Garden soil is a triple threat: it becomes too compact in a container -- it's also filled with live bacteria, and possibly insects.
 You don't want to start off your seedlings with these problems.